Biodesign Sprint: Biodigital Futures

 The Sprint offers participants from across the globe the chance to envision and create products and processes that help create a future where everyone can thrive.

-The 2025 edition of the Biodesign Sprint, Ocean Futures, is a two-month design program and competition that extends an abbreviated version of the Biodesign Challenge to a new cohort of institutions invested in cutting-edge design and the preservation of the world’s oceans.
+The 2026 edition of the Biodesign Sprint, Biodigital Futures, is a two-month design program and competition that extends an abbreviated version of the Biodesign Challenge to a new cohort of institutions invested in cutting-edge design utilizing biological and computational processes to imagine technical possibilities.

 See the 2022 Winners